hessaydi/coding-challenge/readme.md

 ## Installation

 You need to have a local server working on your computer to run this project locally.
 I recommend using [Homestead](https://laravel.com/docs/master/homestead) but you can also use [Xampp](https://www.apachefriends.org/fr/index.html), which is less complicated to install.
 So first make sure a local server is running on your computer.
 Next create the database on which blog posts will reside (for example using Phpmyadmin).
-Then type the following commands in your favorite CLI (XAMPP users: make sure your emplacement is the *xampp/htdocs* folder):
+Then type the following commands in your favorite CLI (Xampp users: make sure your emplacement is the *xampp/htdocs* folder):

 Clone the repo:
 ```